What is a Low Vision Doctor and How Can They Help Your Patients?

 “Listen to me: they can do the bypass without opening your chest or stopping your heart!”

 Why am I telling you this?
-Because we must stop saying "nothing more can be done" to vision loss patients when there is help available.
+Because we must stop saying “nothing more can be done” to vision loss patients when help is available.

 Please read my book “What Do You Mean New Glasses Won’t Help”

 - Awareness of what possibilities can open up for the vision loss patient.

 - Changing the culture from “nothing more can be done” to a referral for low vision services.

 - Having guest writers from all areas of the low vision community share their insights, ideas, cases, experience, and knowledge for the betterment of all.

 - Having a win/win philosophy for patients, eye care professionals (including all those offering low vision services), manufacturers, and providers of low vision devices.